 This Cranberry Christmas Cake consists of citrus flavoured sponge studded with fresh cranberries and iced with fluffy cream cheese frosting with a light flavour of orange.
 Easy to follow instructions and the right tools will set you up for success in the kitchen this Christmas season.

-For another cranberry dessert, check out my Christmas Chocolate Cake with Cranberries for a chocolate lover in your family.
+For another cranberry Christmas dessert, check out my Christmas Chocolate Cake with Cranberries for a chocolate lover in your family.

-My cranberry cake covered with orange flavoured cream cheese frosting is all that and more.
-The recipe for this cake is very familiar.
 It consists of a classic British sponge with a handful of fresh cranberries folded in for a fresh and tangy pop in each bite.
-Cranberries provide a much needed balance for the sweetness of cream cheese icing the cake is wrapped in.
+Tart cranberries provide a much needed balance for the sweetness of cream cheese icing the cake is wrapped in.

 The sponge itself is so delicate and fluffy we found it a bit challenging to slice it cleanly.
 The texture was so light!